xperseguers/t3ext-image_autoresize/Documentation/AdministratorManual/BatchProcessing/Index.rst

 .. important::
-   As the scheduler task will process each directory found in your rule sets, make sure to exclude directories you normally do not show to your editors (e.g., :file:`fileadmin/templates`) which may contain large image assets that should never be processed by this extension.
+   As the scheduler task will process each directory found in your rule sets, make sure to exclude directories you normally do not show to your editors (e.g., :file:`fileadmin/templates` or using FAL identifier:
+   :file:`1:/templates`) which may contain large image assets that should never be processed by this extension.